jagoosw/SPICE-Space-Programmed-to-Incite-Chilli-Enlargement/README.md

 - Mains plug and cable
 - 240v pipe heater (? not sure what this is called, it is designed to go around a metal pipe I think.
 Will be adding some kind of heatsink inside)
 - 24v 4040 fan
-- 12v LED driver (for the fan, wrong voltage but works)
+- 2x12v LED driver (wrong voltage for the fan but works)
 - Rocker switch for mains circut
+- 2x250 lumen LEDs

 Wiring diagram to follow but BMP attatches to arduino as [this](https://lastminuteengineers.com/bmp180-arduino-tutorial/) tutorial.
 The relay is then attatched over A2 and GND on the switch side and the other side in the live wire of the mains circute.
 The mains cable is attactched to the LED driver and the heater in parallel and the fan connected to the driver.
 The rocker switch is in series with the SSR.
+Another LED driver is attatched directly to the mains wiring and the two LEDs in parallel to the driver.

 ## The Container
 Origionally the plan was to make a cubic container out of acrylic.
 When I discovered that acrylic would cost ~10x more than the plant cost I immediatly scrapped the idea.
 The container I have settled on is a clear plastic bag with a frame to hold it off the top of the plant with a lid to allow it to be watered.

-All of the parts can be printed in PLA/PETG except for the heater duct which ** must ** be printed in PC otherwise it will melt.
+All of the parts can be printed in PLA/PETG except for the heater duct which **must** be printed in PC otherwise it will melt.

-The design also needs 3xM5 nut and bolts and a large clear bag.
+The design also needs 3xM5, 4xM3x16 nut and bolts and a large clear bag.

 ## Ideal Conditionss
 From this [paper](https://academicjournals.org/journal/JHF/article-full-text-pdf/73E1C1341288) we can see from their limited range of contitions that chillis grew best in the winter in the shade.
 This meant that they were at an average of 30.1 degrees centigrade, 67.1% humidity and 18333.74 lux light intensity.